Justification of Red List Category

 Conservation Actions Underway

 CITES Appendix I. It occurs in protected areas throughout its range.
 It is fully protected by national law in Cameroon, but although it cannot be killed, it may be captured and held in captivity under special licence (Bian et al. 2006).
-Enforcement of this law, however, is minimal (Thompson 2004, R. Fotso and E. Owusu per Thompson 2004).
+Enforcement of this law, however, is minimal (Thompson 2004; R. Fotso and E. Owusu per Thompson 2004).
 The Cameroon Biodiversity Conservation Society has been preparing a National Important Bird Areas Conservation Strategy, which should include a monitoring plan for globally threatened bird species.
-Following an international stakeholder workshop, an international action plan for the species was published in 2006, with a five-year plan to stabilise or increase current populations at key sites (Bian et al. 2006).
+An international action plan for this species ran between 2006-2011, but Following an international stakeholder workshop, an international action plan for the species was published in 2006, with a five-year plan to stabilise or increase current populations at key sites (Bian et al. 2006).

 Large bird with carmine, black and lilac head.
 Dark bluish-grey upperparts with silky grey throat and breast and yellow belly.
 Similar spp.
 White-necked Rockfowl P. gymnocephalus very similar but ranges do not overlap.
 Voice Breathy shisss and other clucks and clicks.
 Mostly silent when foraging.
 Hints Extremely elusive.
 Characterised by hopping along the forest floor or short flights between trees, but not known for sustained flights.